I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 PROBLEM

-ElevateIP's client-facing portal was originally built without UX or UI design input, resulting in a barebones and confusing user experience.
+ElevateIP's client-facing portal was originally built without design input, resulting in a barebones and confusing user experience.
 Clients described the portal - particularly the intake form - as 'confusing', 'difficult' and 'cumbersome'.

 Critical usability issues compounded frustration: